Concordium/concordium.github.io/source/shared/net/mobile-wallet/export-import-mw.rst

 #.
 Choose an option for sending or saving the export file such as Mail.

-We strongly recommend that you store the backup file in a safe location and not on the phone itself.
+Concordium strongly recommends that you store the backup file in a safe location and not on the phone itself.
 It's also vital that you keep the password to the backup file safe.
 Anyone with access to the file can gain access to your crypto assets.

 |